53rd Weather Reconnaissance Squadron: Hurricane Hunter mission

-The 53rd WRS is equipped with ten pallet-instrumented (Note: Pallet instrumentation for the WC-130J's mission consists of a Communication Navigation Identification Unit (CNIU), Satellite Communication System (SATCOM), Advanced Vertical Atmospheric Profiling System (AVAPS) to receive and analyze dropsonde data, Atmospheric Sounding Processing Environment (ASPEN), and the Aerial Reconnaissance Weather Officer's computer with Weatherbird software package, all of which are described in the External Links.
+The 53rd WRS is equipped with ten pallet-instrumented (Note: Pallet instrumentation for the WC-130J's mission consists of a Communication Navigation Identification Unit, Satellite Communication System, Advanced Vertical Atmospheric Profiling System to receive and analyze dropsonde data, Atmospheric Sounding Processing Environment, and the Aerial Reconnaissance Weather Officer's computer with Weatherbird software package, all of which are described in the External Links.
 Between May 2007 and February 2008 all ten WC-130J Weatherbirds were also equipped with wing-mounted Stepped-Frequency Microwave Radiometer ("Smurf") pods, described separately.
 In 2009 the SFMR systems were retrofitted with a new antenna that during heavy rains resulted in an over-calculation of light winds, caused by water intrusion in the radome through drain holes in the new antenna.
 The problem was identified during Hurricane Felicia and found to have affected 50% of missions flown during the season.
 It was corrected in September 2009 by sealing the drain holes.)
 WC-130J aircraft to collect the required meteorological data.
 (Note: >AF s/n 96-5300 through −5302, 97–5303 through −5306, 98–5307 and −5308, and 99-5309.)
 The area of responsibility for the "Hurricane Hunters" is from midway through the Atlantic Ocean west to the Hawaiian Islands, although they have also been tasked to fly into typhoons in the Pacific Ocean on occasion, as well as gather data in winter storms.
 (Note: The squadron previously tasked for tropical storm reconnaissance in the Western Pacific, the 54th WRS, was inactivated in 1987.)
 The Hurricane Hunters are tasked to support 24-hour-a-day continuous operations with the ability to fly to up to 3 storms at a time with a response time of 16 hours.
 This necessitates a mission organization of ten full-time aircrews and ten part-time.